-Our Post Experience programmes in Public Management are designed for those aspiring to a career in management in the government and non-government sectors.
-The programmes allow students to enhance their understanding of the theory and practice of public management, boost their performance as a manager and develop ways of improving practice in their organisations.
+Our professional programme in Public Management is designed for those aspiring to a career in management in the government and non-government sectors.
+The programme allow students to enhance their understanding of the theory and practice of public management, boost their performance as a manager and develop ways of improving practice in their organisations.

-The Public Management programme consists of three options:
+The Public Management programme consists of three qualification options:

-The Master of Public Management (MPM) consists of courses totalling 180 points.
-The programme is usually completed in six trimesters over three years for part-time candidates, taking two courses per trimester.
-Full-time candidates usually complete the MPM programme in three to four trimesters over two years, taking four courses per trimester.
-Students should complete the MPM within four years of first enrolling in the programme.
+The Master of Public Management consists of courses totalling 180 points.
+For part-time students, the MPP is usually completed in six trimesters over three years, taking two courses per trimester, while full-time students usually complete in three-four trimesters over two years, taking three-four courses per trimester.

-For further information on courses and timetables, please refer to the Post Experience Prospectus.
+For further information on courses and timetables, please refer to the Postgraduate Prospectus.

 If you have questions about the programme, please contact: